zhubonan/VaspBandUnfolding/README.md

 This package is intended for unfolding kpoints, it is based on [PyVaspwfc](https://github.com/QijingZheng/VaspBandUnfolding) and contains the code of the latter.

-NOTE: This package is MIT license, while the original PyVaspwfc code did not specific a license.
+NOTE: This package is under a MIT license, while the original PyVaspwfc code does not specific a license.

 Changes made so far: